tarekmehrez/POSTagger/README.md

 # POSTagger
-Implementation of a POS Tagger using the Perceptron algorithm
+Implementation of a POS Tagger using Perceptron and HMMs

-* Currently being tested/not ready

 The tool takes in a training file, vocabulary file & labels file to train a model, then a testing file should be passed to do the tagging.

-# Steps:

-1- Run `prepare.sh` by passing the training file, to produce both the vocab and the labels files
+Before any training steps, run `prepare.sh` by passing the training file, to produce vocab, labels and freq files

 ```
 ./prepare.sh [training_file]
 ```

+# Steps for Perceptron:

-2- Run `main.py` and pass the training, vocab & labels files as follows:
+1- Run `main.py` and pass the training, vocab & labels files as follows:

 ```
-python main.py --train [training_file] --vocab [vocab_file] --labels [labels_file]
+python main.py --class 0 --train [training_file] --vocab [vocab_file] --labels [labels_file]
 ```
 This will produce several files in the `model` directory (if they are not already there), those files will be used to run the tagger on the testing file